 Lately I've been thinking about how I only know one language, and how that limits me in terms of just being a worldly figure.
 A lot of people in my neighborhood speak Spanish, being better at would be useful.
 Also there seems to be a lot of tech action happening in Latin America.
 I would love to eventually be a part of that.
 So what I've ran into is the need for a Spanish to English dictionary.
 Now there are a lot of great web options.
 However, I wanted something offline and free.
 So that led me to FreeDict.
 Luckily, all the necessary packages are in Debian.
 However, I found getting started to be a little tricky.
 So this blog post is meant to document the basic usage.

-First you want to use aptitude to search for relevant dictionaries (these will later be called databases).
+to search for relevant dictionaries (these will later be called databases).

 aptitude search dict-freedict

-This will print out a long list so I found this to be a good time to whip out grep to quickly find the Spanish dictionaries.
+This will print out a long list so I found this to be a good time to whip out grep

 aptitude search dict-freedict | grep Spanish